Just how much do you know about logos?

 6. What About Gradients?

-Across the web and in print, gradients are super on-trend for 2019 and 2020…but they haven’t caught on for too many of these Fortune 500 logos.
+Across the web and in print, gradients are super on-trend for 2021… but they haven’t caught on for too many of these Fortune 500 logos.
 Of these 500 global companies, just 34 logos incorporate gradients.

 The five top-ranking companies with gradients in their logos are: